Access Point Installation Guide

 Hosted Jupyter Notebook SDK

-It is typical for each user to install and use the TripleBlind SDK from their own machine.
-However, in some deployment scenarios, it is easier for the Access Point administrator to prepare and host the SDK on behalf of the users, eliminating the need for them to install and upkeep the SDK on their own machine.
+Commonly, each user installs the TripleBlind SDK on their own machine for development work.
+However in some deployment scenarios it is easier for the Access Point administrator to prepare and host the SDK on behalf of their users, eliminating the need to install and upkeep the SDK on their own machine.

-For these situations, our recommendation is to launch a separate Virtual Machine to host the SDK.
+To support this, we recommend a separate Virtual Machine to host the SDK.
 Port 443 needs to be open on the machine for the SDK to work.
-Download the tbadmin script on it following the instructions above.
+Download the tbadmin script following the instructions above.
 Then use the sudo tbadmin run-jupyter command.
-This will launch a Jupyter Notebook instance, a browser-accessible development environment.
+This will launch a Jupyter Notebook instance, creating a browser-accessible development environment for your users.

-After running the command, you will be prompted to create a password, make sure you store this for later.
-Once the setup is complete, you should see the message SDK is running at url:port.
-This port must be open to the internet, so that the users can navigate to the SDK.
+After running the command, you will be prompted to create a password — make sure you store this for later.
+Once the setup is complete you should see the message SDK is running at url:port.
+This port must be open to the internet so that the users can access the Jupyter Notebook instance with the preloaded SDK by opening this address.